College basketball rankings roundup for Kentucky Wildcats

-The Cats had a scare on Saturday when TyTy Washington went down with an injury, but it seems like we can expect to have him back in the future.
+The Cats were without both TyTy Washington and Sahvir Wheeler against the Tide, and after falling behind by 13, made an inspired comeback to win it 90-81.

-This week saw No. 1 Auburn lose to Arkansas on the road and No. 3 Purdue went to Michigan and lost 82-58.
-The Cats did move up to No. 4 in the AP Poll with Purdue dropping to No. 5.
-Kentucky is up to No. 3 in the Coaches Poll.
+This week, No. 2 Auburn dropped a game on the road against a struggling Florida team but only dropped one spot to No. 3.
+Kentucky lost a road game against a ranked opponent without their best guard and won on Saturday without both point guards and dropped two spots to No. 6 in the AP Poll.

-Gonzaga is the new No. 1 overall team in the AP Poll and remained No. 1 in the Coaches Poll.
+Gonzaga is still the No. 1 team in both polls, but the Cats didn’t drop in the coaches poll as they still sit at No. 3.

-This week will not be easy for the Cats as they travel on Tuesday to face Tennessee, who is playing really well right now.
-Then on Saturday the Cats will get their 2nd matchup against Alabama.
+This week they will have a chance for two big wins as they will be at home against LSU on Wednesday night before making the trip to face a surging Arkansas team on Saturday in another hostile environment.

 AP Poll Top 25